sparky8512/starlink-grpc-tools/README.md

 ```
 Possibly more simple examples to come, as the other scripts have started getting a bit complicated.

+`extract_protoset.py` can be used in place of `grpcurl` for recording the dish protocol information.
+See [the related Wiki article](https://github.com/sparky8512/starlink-grpc-tools/wiki/gRPC-Protocol-Modules) for more details.

 ## Running with Docker

 The supported docker image for this project is now the one hosted in the [GitHub Packages repository](https://github.com/sparky8512/starlink-grpc-tools/pkgs/container/starlink-grpc-tools/versions).